-NREL average corn grain and soybean green water consumption is generally higher than ANL by state.
+BioSpatial H2O’s average corn grain and soybean green water consumption values are generally higher than those reported by the ANL by state.
 However, overall, the estimates for corn and soybean green water footprints mostly compare well.
-NREL data includes more variance in estimates especially for some states such as Nebraska, South Dakota, and Arkansas.
-Larger variance in the NREL dataset is likely due to localized variability that would not be captured in the state and county averages of other analyses.
+BioSpatial H2O results include more variance in estimates, especially for some states such as Nebraska, South Dakota, and Arkansas.
+Larger variance in the dataset is likely due to localized variability that would not be captured in the state and county aggregations and averages of other analyses.

 State-level results from BioSpatial H2O compare well with other published analyses (Mishra and Yeh 2011; Mubako and Lant 2008).
 As expected, results from BioSpatial H2O show that states such as Iowa, Minnesota, Wisconsin, and Illinois, where crops are generally rain-fed, have on average higher green water footprints.
-In comparison drier states like Nebraska, Colorado, and Kansas, where crops on average have lower green water footprint and have higher and more variable blue water footprints.
+In comparison, drier states like Nebraska, Colorado, and Kansas, have lower green water footprints and have higher and more variable blue water footprints.
 Irrigation in these states is therefore more common.

 Water Footprinting Tool Flexibility and Improvements to Scenario Analysis.
-BioSpatial H2O builds on previous water consumption analyses to provide a platform for a more complete scenario based assessment.
-BioSpatial H2O’s SD framework provides a flexible and user-friendly interface for on-demand spatially explicit water consumption scenario analysis for many US agricultural crops.
+BioSpatial H2O builds on previous water consumption and footprinting analyses to provide a platform for a more complete scenario-based assessment.
+BioSpatial H2O’s SD framework provides a flexible and user-friendly interface for on-demand, spatially explicit, water consumption scenario analysis for many US agricultural crops.
 We have only shown results for corn grain and soybeans in this study for illustrative and validation purposes.
-BioSpatial H2O models green and blue water footprints from multiple agricultural crops at a several levels of geographic aggregations in the continental United States.
-The user interface of the SD model component can be modified to allow BioSpatial H2O users access to different aspects of the water consumption calculations.
-These controls permit users to quickly make modifications such as to yield and see the implications of those results in real time.
-Expansion or modification of BioSpatial H2O to new conditions and applications would take time, but are also possible using SD.
+In its current form, model users can use BioSpatial H2O to model green and blue water footprints from multiple agricultural crops at several levels of geographic aggregations in the continental United States.
+For example, a model user could estimate and compare water footprints for the 10 crop categories in the default BioSpatial H2O at the station- and county-level.
+The user interface of the SD model allows BioSpatial H2O users to modify different aspects of the water consumption calculations.
+These controls permit users to quickly make modifications, such as to yield, and see the implications of those results in real time.
+Building on the previous example, a model user could use projections of yield improvements to estimate future water footprints absent changes in climate.
+Other expansions or modifications of BioSpatial H2O to new conditions and applications are also possible using the SD framework.